raspiblitz/raspiblitz/FAQ.md

 When the LCD display is telling you to do a config check:
 - go to the RaspiBlitz terminal (X on main menu) and run './XXsyncScripts.sh'
-- start reboot with command: './XXshutdown.sh reboot'
+- start reboot with command: 'restart'
 - go to the RaspiBlitz terminal run the command: 'check'
 - now edit the RaspiBlitz config and get rid of the errors: 'nano /mnt/hdd/raspiblitz.conf'
 - save config with: CTRL+o
 - exit nano editor with: CTRL+x
-- start reboot with command: './XXshutdown.sh reboot'
+- start reboot with command: 'restart'

 ## How to fix my upside down LCD after update?